-Starting a Cannabis Dispensary in CT in 2021
+Opening a Cannabis Dispensary in CT in 2023: A Complete Guide

 While medical cannabis in CT will earn less than 200 million in sales this year, sales prospects for recreational adult-use cannabis project 250 million in its first year.
 By year 4, upwards of $750 million.
-The cannabis industry has truly taken off, with many states legalizing recreational use as well.
+The cannabis industry has truly taken off, with many states legalizing recreational use.
 This makes New England one of the fastest-growing regions for cannabis expansion.

-Clearly, opening a dispensary in CT will be relatively easy.
-The legal framework already set up for you to operate within.
+Opening a dispensary in CT will be relatively easy.
+The legal framework is already set up for you to operate within.
 In recent years, the State of Connecticut began cutting regulations on cannabis and other businesses as they see numbers growing exponentially.
-That being said, there are a few things to keep in mind before opening up shop.
+That being said, here are a few things to remember before opening a shop.

 What is a Cannabis Dispensary?